The Central Goal Of Existential Psychotherapy Is To

 Practical Applications of Existential Principles

-Beyond the therapy room, existential principles can be applied to various aspects of life to enhance well-being and foster personal growth.
+Beyond the therapy room, existential principles can be applied to various aspects of life to enhance well-being and develop personal growth.

 • Mindfulness and Presence: Existentialism encourages living in the present moment, fully engaging with experiences as they unfold.
 Mindfulness practices can help cultivate this awareness.